cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

       and ``different_weather_task`` after a second set of random numbers has been created.

-      There are three aspects of creating messsage triggers.
+      There are three aspects of creating message triggers.
       The first is to create the messages.
 Within ``runtime``, ``TASK`` in our workflow, we need to create a sub-section called ``outputs``.
 Here we create our custom outputs.